Ethiopian Christmas traditions: Festivities, Spirit & Foods

 Within the typically circular cathedrals, worshippers form a lengthy looping procession around the perimeter of the church, accompanied by a heavenly choir and a variety of traditional instruments such as a sistrum, and a tambourine-shaped drum.
 The crowd is handed lights at this time, and they follow the priest around the church as he bestows blessings for the year on everyone he passes.

-Ethiopian Christmas Food
+Ethiopian Christmas food

 The importance of food is one commonality between Christmas in Ethiopia and other parts of the world.
 The 43-day fast is broken with a small supper at sunrise on January 7th.
 Later in the day, a Doro Wat, a spicy stew with beef and vegetables that is occasionally topped with an egg, is consumed.
 Ethiopian flatbreads, injera, are used to scoop up and devour the stew.
 The same meal is served at Ethiopia's Timkat festival, which is also an important day on the Ethiopian calendar.